MicrosoftDocs/appcenter-docs/docs/sdk/push/react-native-ios.md

 That call is added automatically to **AppDelegate.m** by the automatic instructions above.
 Otherwise, you need to add it manually.

 Note that when the app calls `register` for the first time after being installed, iOS will prompt the user for permission to receive push notifications.
-If you wish to delay when that permission prompt appears to the user, say until after an app first time use wizard finishes, delay making the `register` call.

 ## Intercept push notifications